Skip to content

 DEMikroplastik

-Microplastics are solid plastic particles smaller than 5 mm, encompassing nanoplastics at the sub-micron scale, originating from the fragmentation of larger plastic debris, synthetic textiles, tyre wear and personal-care products.
-They have been detected in human blood, placental tissue, breast milk and, in a 2024 NEJM study by Marfella and colleagues, within carotid artery atheromas — patients with detectable plaque microplastics had a significantly higher risk of myocardial infarction, stroke and death over a mean follow-up of approximately 34 months.
-Proposed mechanisms of harm include local inflammatory responses, endocrine disruption via adsorbed chemical additives such as phthalates and bisphenols, and oxidative stress, though dose-response relationships in humans remain poorly characterised.
-Clinical significance and safe threshold levels have not yet been established, and no validated reduction strategy exists beyond minimising dietary and inhalation exposure.
+Microplastics are solid plastic particles smaller than 5 mm (including nanoplastics, which are sub-micron).
+They come from larger plastic debris breaking down, plus synthetic textiles, tire wear, and personal-care products.
+They are turning up inside us.
+They have been detected in human blood, placenta, and breast milk.
+And in a 2024 NEJM study (Marfella and colleagues), they were found inside the fatty plaques of carotid arteries.
+In that study, patients with detectable plaque microplastics had a significantly higher risk of heart attack, stroke, and death over about 34 months.
+How might they harm you?
+Proposed routes include local inflammation, hormone disruption from adsorbed additives (like phthalates and bisphenols), and oxidative stress.
+But the dose-response in humans is still poorly mapped.
+The clinical significance and any 'safe' level are not established, and there is no proven way to reduce them beyond cutting your dietary and inhaled exposure.

 Sources